kubedb/cli/docs/concepts/catalog/postgres.md

 ### spec.deprecated

 `spec.deprecated` is an optional field that specifies whether the docker images specified here is supported by the current KubeDB operator.
 For example, we have modified `kubedb/postgres:10.2` docker image to support custom configuration and re-tagged as `kubedb/postgres:10.2-v1`.
 Now, KubeDB `0.9.0` supports providing custom configuration which required `kubedb/postgres:10.2-v1` docker image.
-So, we have marked `kubedb/postgres:10.2` as deprecated for KubeDB `0.9.0`.
+So, we have marked `kubedb/postgres:10.2` as deprecated in KubeDB `0.9.0`.

 The default value of this field is `false`.
 If `spec.depcrecated` is set `true`, KubeDB operator will not create the database and other respective resources for this version.